najuna-brian/medipact/README.md

     style G fill:#FFD700,color:#000,stroke:#FFA500,stroke-width:2px
 ```

-**Hedera Account Creation**:
+### Hedera Account Creation:

-**Hospitals & Researchers:** Accounts are created during registration.
+- **Hospitals & Researchers:** Accounts are created during registration.
 The platform generates an ECDSA key pair, creates a Hedera account (0.0.xxxxx) with EVM compatibility, and stores the encrypted private key.

-**Patients:** Accounts are created lazily on first payment.
+- **Patients:** Accounts are created lazily on first payment.
 The platform creates the account only when revenue is distributed, reducing upfront costs.

-**Process:** Platform generates keys → creates Hedera account (operator pays ~$0.05) → encrypts private key → stores account ID and EVM address in database.
+- **Process:** Platform generates keys → creates Hedera account (operator pays ~$0.05) → encrypts private key → stores account ID and EVM address in database.
 All accounts are EVM-compatible for smart contract interactions.

 ### Why Hedera?